Where to See Puffins in Iceland

 The Westman Islands, or Vestmannaeyjar, off the South Coast of Iceland, have the largest Atlantic Puffin colony in the world; thirty different species nest over the archipelago, but puffins are by far the most numerous.
 They nest on most of the islands, including the only one with a human population, Heimaey.

-Reaching the Westman Islands throughout summer is easy; there are domestic flights from Reykjavík airport, and regular ferries running from the southern town of Þorlákshöfn.
-Many operators also run private tours to the island, of which there are options to get there by boat or by plane.
+Reaching the Westman Islands throughout summer is easy; there are domestic flights from Reykjavik airport and regular ferries running from the southern town of Thorlakshofn.
+There are also some great accommodation options in Heimaey if you want to enjoy all that the islands have to offer.

-As will be discussed below, once on Heimaey it is possible to take a boat tour, which will introduce you to islands teeming with puffin life.
+As will be discussed below, once on Heimaey, it is possible to take a boat tour, which will introduce you to islands teeming with puffin life.
 If you wish to spend more of your time on land, however, you need not worry; there are colonies in the cliffs here too.
+A highly recommended way of seeing the puffins and more of what the islands have to offer is on a scenic 1-hour small island boat tour in the Westman Islands.

-Spending a full day or two in the Westman Islands will provide you with more than just an excellent puffin watching experience.
-These islands have a fascinating history of runaway slaves, murders of vengeance, pirate attacks and, most recently, an eruption that threatened to engulf the main town.
-There are many museums and natural sites that you can spend hours exploring to learn about all of this colourful past.
+Spending a full day or two in the Westman Islands will provide you with more than just an excellent puffin-watching experience.
+These islands have a fascinating history of runaway slaves, murders of vengeance, pirate attacks, and, most recently, an eruption that threatened to engulf the main town.
+There are many museums and natural sites that you can spend hours exploring to learn about all of this colorful past.

 Where is the Best Place to See Puffins by Boat?